Physics Visa Sponsorship Jobs in Washington DC

 Which visa types are most common for physics roles in Washington DC?

-The H-1B is the most common visa for physicists, as physics roles typically qualify as specialty occupations requiring at least a bachelor's degree in a directly related field.
-Researchers may also encounter the O-1A for individuals with extraordinary ability in science, and J-1 exchange visitor visas are common for postdoctoral researchers at universities and federal labs in the DC area.
+The H-1B visa is the most common visa for physicists, as physics roles typically qualify as specialty occupations requiring at least a bachelor's degree in a directly related field.
+Researchers may also encounter the O-1A for individuals with extraordinary ability in science, and J-1 visa exchange visitor visas are common for postdoctoral researchers at universities and federal labs in the DC area.

 How to find physics visa sponsorship jobs in Washington DC?